Skip to main contentScroll Top

 His business flourishing, he brought his lifelong love from Scotland in 1903, Agnes.
 The latter would give him a daughter a year later.
 In 1909, it was necessary to build his first home, Kellas House.
 Already atypical and renowned for its architecture mixing various architectural styles, Smith wanted to celebrate the arrival of his son heir in 1915.

-He then began building a residence in the form of a real castle.
-Having a certain fascination with Hinduism and India, he imported bricks and marble from that country, even employing 70 workers specially chartered from India to work on this work mixing Scottish, Moorish, and Tamil Indian styles.
+He then undertook the construction of a residence in the form of a veritable castle.
+Having a certain fascination with Hinduism and India, he imported bricks and marble from that country, even employing 70 workers specially chartered from India to work on this project mixing Scottish, Moorish, and Tamil Indian styles.

 In the grip of a Spanish flu epidemic, they asked to build a place of worship nearby.
 Smith accepted without hesitation and in thanks received a statue of himself on the building, which is why you will find a small Hindu temple 1,5 km from the castle, dedicated to the deity Mariamman.

-On a business trip to Lisbon in 1926, Kellis Smith fell ill and died at age 56 of pneumonia.
-The grief being too great, his lifelong love returned to ÉScotland with his 2 children, leaving the castle unfinished.
-It was sold to an English company, The Harrisons & Crosfield.
+During a business trip to Lisbon in 1926, Kellis Smith fell ill and died at the age of 56 from pneumonia.
+Overwhelmed by grief, his lifelong love returned to Scotland with their two children, leaving the castle unfinished.
+It was subsequently sold to an English company, Harrisons & Crosfield.

-Today exploited for tourism, it is said to be haunted by members of the family, who were never able to enjoy the place, in particular William Kellie Smith who is said to roam the corridors...
-For the record, his daughter never returned and his son was killed during the Second World War.
+Today used for tourism, it is said to be haunted by members of the family who were never able to enjoy the place, notably William Kellie Smith who is said to haunt the corridors… As a side note, his daughter never returned and his son was killed during the Second World War.

-One room has been refurbished in a period style to give an idea of what it would have looked like.
-The rest is just empty rooms with an explanatory panel indicating how this or that space was supposed to function.
-We can also see the layout of corridors and secret rooms.
+One room has been redesigned in a period style to give an idea of what it would have looked like.
+The rest consists of empty rooms with explanatory panels indicating the intended function of each space.
+The layout of corridors and secret rooms is also visible.

 In the large 6-storey tower there is a space which was planned for an elevator, which would be the first in all of Malaysia.

-There are not many people there so the visit is quite pleasant.
-We appreciate the view from the roof, designed and planned to admire the surrounding landscape.
-The ruins of the original house are also clearly visible.
-(Kellas House, mentioned above) of which only the yellow facades remain external.
+It's not overcrowded, so the visit is quite pleasant.
+The view from the rooftop is lovely; it was designed and built to offer panoramic views of the surrounding landscape.
+You can also clearly see the ruins of the original house (Kellas House, mentioned earlier), of which only the exterior yellow facades remain.

 Gunung Lang Recreational Park

-Planned in my visits to the base, but too tight in terms of timing, we just park and take a look at this space surrounded by karst cliffs.
-The whole thing is a park with children's games, picnic areas and a mini-zoo.
+Originally planned for my itinerary, but time was tight, we just parked and took a look at this area surrounded by karst cliffs.
+It's a park with a children's playground, picnic areas, and a mini-zoo.

-CIt is a place for families to go out on weekends, enjoying the setting and the lake, covering half of the park's 30 hectares.
+It is a place for families to go out on weekends, enjoying the setting and the lake, covering half of the area of the 30 hectares of the park.

 What else to see in Ipoh